sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/What to Learn for New cmdlet.md

 Positional parameter matters for understanding the examples listed on documentations since the example might elide parameter name.
 We can take advantages of `Get-Help` and `Select-String` to capture those parameters that have a explicit order.
-The `-Context` includes 3 lines above and 5 lines below the display the whole info of the parameter.
+The `-Context` includes 3 lines above and 5 lines below the matched line to display the whole info of the parameter.

 ```ps1
 help <cmd> | sls 'Position\??\s*\d' -Context 3,5